(Opening acts: Ecca Vandal, Big White)

 - Vital Signs

 Comments: Gang of Youths launches an Australian tour in support of its debut album, The Positions, which was released in mid-April.
-George Palathingal reviewed the show in the Sydney Morning Herald:
+The show begins with the band doing a very abbreviated version of Shania Twain’s hit, “Man!
+I Feel Like A Woman!” (see video below) George Palathingal reviewed the show in the Sydney Morning Herald:

 Perhaps obviously, given they’re still in their early 20s, Gang of Youths are still a little rough around the edges, and their songs are not yet quite of world-slaying quality – but they are worth keeping an eye on.
 They clearly want to be huge and there’s enough promise here to suggest there’s no reason they couldn’t be.